darrenjw/fp-ssc-course/Intro/Readme.md

 -   [Dex]([github.com/google-research/dex-lang](github.com/google-research/dex-lang))
-    is a new experimental (Haskell-like) language in this space with a number of interesting and desirable features
+    is a new experimental (Haskell-like) language in this space with a number of interesting and desirable features...